Skip to contents

 #determine the base code that you want to rename these photos with.
 The function will then increment a 3-digit number to each photo

-#5 create a table containing the raw and new photo names.
-Check that everything is as expected.
+#create a table containing the raw and new photo names.

 (listEXIF %<>% mutate(newPhotoName = paste0(Code, "_", str_pad(row_number(), pad = 0,width = 3 , "left"),"_ind.jpg")) %>%